karlmutch/duat/README.md

 This repository also includes go import packages for handling meta data and artifacts associated with software development activities.

 duat is opinionated about naming of docker images, and semantic versioning.  duat provides tools and assistance specifically for go based development, but intentionally does not impose an end-to-end CI/CD automation solution.
-Downstream workflow choices are determined by the user not duat specifically.
+Downstream workflow choices are determined by the user not duat.

+The duat git-watch bootstrapping tool elevates the platform layer from an OS host using docker, to using Kubernetes as the platform.
+This includes the ability to build docker images.

 # About

-This project was started as a means of experimenting with continuous integration using go as the primary langage used for software implemention also as my primary means of automatting build and release processes.
+This project was started as a means of experimenting with continuous integration using go as the primary implemention language also as my primary means of automatting build and release processes.
 Other projects such as mage, https://magefile.org/, also do the same.
 This project was started with the intention of working with go libraries primarily for handling versioning, git source control, and containerization.
 Mage in contrast leverages a strategy of wrapping shell commands to achieve this.

 Overtime the objective of duat has changed from being used across the entire workflow to filling in the gaps for existing containerized CI/CD solutions in relation to deployments that wish to avoid hard dependencies on vulnerable public infrastructure.

-The issue of configuration management for developer environments where docker is seen as a barrier to fast build, test, debug cycles due to speed is best addressed using tools such as Ansible for which I have a seperate github project, github.com/karlmutch/DevBoot.
+The issue of operating system configuration management for developer environments where docker is seen as a barrier to fast build, test, debug cycles due to speed is best addressed using tools such as Ansible for which I have a seperate github project, github.com/karlmutch/DevBoot.
 The Dockerfiles however that a developer creates for their development projects act as a the last word in regards to the supported environments for projects.
 Because of the importance of software configuration management release builds should be done using containers and reference images.

 # The name duat